oraclemaster/gettingAndCleaningData/README.md

 	write the tidy data set

 	"comment" step for TEST PURPOSE load written tidy data set for check it

+### Thr dimension of tidy data set

+The dimension of tidy data set are 180x68 because we have:

+30 subjects and 6 activities = 30 * 6 = 180 rows

+subject + activity description + 66 mean and std features (not including angle nor frequencies) = 68 columns

 ### You can verify the loading of tidy data set with this command: